AcademySoftwareFoundation/openfx/Documentation/sources/Reference/ofxCoordSystem.rst

    position on the image plane, deprecated for 1.2.

 For example, we have an effect that draws a circle.
-It has two parameters a 1D double radius parametere and a 2D double position parameter.
+It has two parameters a 1D double radius parameter and a 2D double position parameter.
 It would flag the radius to be :c:macro:`kOfxParamDoubleTypeNormalisedX`, fetch the value and scale that by the project size before we render the circle.
 The host should present